boscotba/token-efficient-benchmarking/README.md

 Despite the compelling case for token-efficient benchmarking, several counterarguments persist.
 Some claim that efficiency harms accuracy, suggesting that models constrained by token limits may oversimplify or miss nuanced reasoning.
 However, empirical evidence contradicts this concern.
 On math reasoning tasks like GSM8K, models optimized for token efficiency retain over 90% of baseline accuracy while using half the tokens.
 Hybrid architectures that selectively expand reasoning chains for difficult steps offer a promising compromise.

 Another common objection is that token budgets vary widely by task type—math proofs naturally require more tokens than factual questions.
 To address this, we propose domain-specific normalization strategies.
-For example, the normalized Token Efficiency Ratio (TER<sub>normalized</sub>) adjusts for complexity using empirically derived weighting factors:
+For example, the normalized Token Efficiency Ratio, TER<sub>normalized</sub>, adjusts for complexity using empirically derived weighting factors:

 ![TER Normalized Formula](https://latex.codecogs.com/svg.latex?TER_{normalized}&space;=&space;TER&space;\times&space;\sqrt{DomainComplexityFactor})